GePUP-ES: High-order Energy-stable Projection Methods for the Incompressible Navier-Stokes Equations with No-slip Conditions: Introduction

-where the zero right-hand side (RHS) is added for stability reasons.
+where the zero right-hand side (RHS) is added for stability reasons \cite{liu07:_stabil_conver_effic_navier_stokes}.
 The divergence of (\ref{eq:UPPE1}) and the second identity in (\ref{eq:ProjectionProperties}) give

-which, by the maximum principle of the heat equation, dictates an exponential decay of a nonzero $\nabla\cdot \mathbf{u}$ in $\Omega$.
-A juxtaposition of (\ref{eq:heatEqInUPPE}) and (\ref{eq:degenerateVelDivPPE}) exposes a prominent advantage of (\ref{eq:UPPE1}) that any divergence residue is now well over control.
+which, by the maximum principle of the heat equation, dictates an exponential decay of $\nabla\cdot \mathbf{u}$ in $\Omega$.
+A juxtaposition of (\ref{eq:heatEqInUPPE}) and (\ref{eq:degenerateVelDivPPE}) exposes a prominent advantage of (\ref{eq:UPPE1}) that any divergence residue is now well under control.